Embeddings as Epistemic States: Limitations on the Use of Pooling Operators for Accumulating Knowledge: Introduction

 The remainder of this paper is structured as follows.
-In the next section, we formalise the problem setting and introduce the notations that will be used throughout the paper.
+In the next section, we first discuss a number of simple examples to illustrate the considered setting.
+Subsequently, in Section \ref{secProblemSetting}, we formalise the problem setting and introduce the notations that will be used throughout the paper.
 In Section \ref{secPoolingProperties}, we then analyse under which conditions the epistemic pooling principle can be satisfied.
 One of the main findings from this section is that the requirement to satisfy the epistemic pooling principle fundamentally constrains which embeddings can be allowed, and how these embeddings encode knowledge.
 In Section \ref{secPropositionalReasoning}, we then investigate how this impacts our ability to use vector embeddings for propositional reasoning.
 In particular, we focus on the problem of verifying whether a given propositional formula is satisfied in the epistemic state encoded by a given vector.
 Subsequently, in Section \ref{secWeightedEpistemicStates}, we look at a generalisation of the epistemic pooling principle for dealing with weighted epistemic states.
 In this case, vectors encode the strength with which we believe a given property to be satisfied.
 Section \ref{secRelatedWork} presents a discussion of our results in the context of related work, after which we summarise our conclusions.